United Jewish Foundation - Bloomfield Hills, Michigan

 - Focus on donor relationships: The most accessible funding path is through individual donor advisors who have established Philanthropic Funds ($5,000 minimum)

-- Connect with the Jewish Federation: As a supporting organization of the Jewish Federation of Metropolitan Detroit, building relationships with the Federation is essential
+- Connect with the Jewish Federation: As a supporting organisation of the Jewish Federation of Metropolitan Detroit, building relationships with the Federation is essential

-- Significant annual giving: With $47+ million in annual distributions and nearly 300 grants made in 2024, the Foundation facilitates substantial philanthropic activity
+- Significant annual activity: With over $60 million in annual distributions in 2024, the Foundation facilitates substantial philanthropic activity

-- Local and national scope: While based in Detroit, the Foundation supports organizations locally, nationally, and internationally (particularly Israel)
+- Local and national scope: While based in Detroit, the Foundation supports organisations locally, nationally, and internationally (particularly Israel)

 - Jewish continuity is central: All funding ultimately serves the Foundation's mission of promoting the continuity of the Jewish people